carpentries-incubator/ml4bio-workshop/guide/performance.md

   - <b>FN costs more than FP.</b>
-  In other words, misclassifying a positive sample as negative has more serious concequence than the other way around.
+  In other words, misclassifying a positive sample as negative has more serious consequence than the other way around.
   Consider cancer diagnosis, where someone who has cancer is a positive sample.
   We are prepared to waste time on ten healthy patients in exchange for identifying one cancer patient.
   The best cutoff can be determined as follows.
   The slope of the black line is 0.1.
-  The desired cutoff corresponds to where the line tangents to the ROC curve.
+  The desired cutoff corresponds to where the line is tangent to the ROC curve.

 	<p align="center">
 	<img width="500" src="../figures/roc4.png">